nauhc/hyppersteer/README.md

 In the following example, we train a biLSTM model that uses electronic health records to predict patients' mortality.
 The following demo showcases the health records of Patient 5000 (<font color = '#8884d8'>dead</font>) and Patient 7000 (<font color='#82ca9d'>alive</font>).
 ![Product Name Screen Shot][product-screenshot]

-In the following example, perturbing Patient 6712's Joint Fluid value at the last three time-step alters the mortality prediction result from the dead to alive!
+Here, perturbing Patient 6712's Joint Fluid value at the last three time-step alters the mortality prediction result from the dead to alive!
 ![Product Name Screen Shot][product-screenshot1]

 But for a random patient, what features and what time-step to perturb for the desired result?